juho-a/Eprice/Documents/project_description.md

 ### 6. Chat Engine
 - **Ports**: `7860`
-- **Purpose**: Provides a chat engine for interaction with the system.
+- **Purpose**: Provides a chat engine for interaction with the project.
+This is meant for developers and maintainers, not the app's end-users.
+Chat uses retrieval augmented generation, and the retriever has access to project documentation and code.
 - **Depends On**: `Database`

 ---